MicrosoftDocs/windows-powershell-docs/docset/windows/clusterawareupdating/Invoke-CauRun.md

 ```

 ### -ClusterName
-Specifies an array of clusters for which this cmdlet installs updates.
+Specifies a cluster for which this cmdlet installs updates.

 ```yaml
 Type: String